letscontrolit/GUIEasy/README.md

 Congrats, you just compiled your build from source!

+### Test compile

+If you want to just make a dirty compile you can use the command ``grunt test``.
+This command will make a compile of your current code base.
+The compile script will put the test build in the ``/build/0.0.0.0.0`` folder and also add a timestamp to the "version".
+If you do a new ```grunt test``` the ``/build/0.0.0.0.0`` folder will be wiped clean!

 ### Run as localhost

 In the folder ``src`` you find (currently) two html files.
 The ``index.html`` is the main